2024 © Maxim Tabachnik

 Ancient Greek Amphora with Horse Protome

 This panel amphora (570–550 BC) features a continuous profile with a horse protome , a decorative element shaped like a horse’s head.
-Such amphorae were common in ancient Greek pottery for practical and ceremonial uses.
-The horse motif, repeated on the reverse, symbolizes strength and nobility, reflecting the cultural significance of horses in Greek society.
-This artifact exemplifies the craftsmanship and artistic expression of the period, offering insight into ancient Greek cultural values.
+Such amphorae were common in Greek pottery for practical and ceremonial use.
+The horse motif, repeated on the reverse, symbolizes strength and nobility, reflecting the significance of horses in Greek society.
+This artifact exemplifies the craftsmanship and artistic expression of the period, offering insight into Greek values.

 Explore by type and place